dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

 # Discussion {#discussion}

-**Larger encapsulation keys and/or ciphertexts**  The `HybridKeyExchange` struct in {{construction-transmitting}} limits public keys and ciphertexts to 2^16-1 bytes; this is bounded by the same (2^16-1)-byte limit on the `key_exchange` field in the `KeyShareEntry` struct.
+**Larger encapsulation keys and/or ciphertexts** The `KeyShareEntry` struct limits public keys and ciphertexts to 2^16-1 bytes; this is the (2^16-1)-byte limit on the `key_exchange` field in the `KeyShareEntry` struct.
 All defined parameter sets for ML-KEM have encapsulation keys and ciphertexts that fall within the TLS constraints.

 **Failures** Some post-quantum key exchange algorithms, including ML-KEM, have non-zero probability of failure, meaning two honest parties may derive different shared secrets.
 This would cause a handshake failure.
 ML-KEM has a cryptographically small failure rate; implementers should be aware of the potential of handshake failure.
 Clients can retry if a failure is encountered.

 # Security Considerations

 **Fixed lengths** For each `NameGroup`, the lengths are fixed (that is, constant) for encapsulation keys, the ciphertexts, and the shared secrets.

 Variable-length secrets are, generally speaking, dangerous.
 In particular, when using key material of variable length and processing it using hash functions, a timing side channel may arise.
 In broad terms, when the secret is longer, the hash function may need to process more blocks internally.
-In some unfortunate circumstances, this has led to timing attacks, e.g. the Lucky Thirteen {{LUCKY13}} and Raccoon
+In some unfortunate circumstances, this has led to timing attacks, e.g. the Lucky Thirteen {{LUCKY13}} and Raccoon {{RACCOON}} attacks.
-{{RACCOON}} attacks.

 {{AVIRAM}} identified a risk of using variable-length secrets when the hash function used in the key derivation function is no longer collision-resistant.

 **IND-CCA** The main security property for KEMs is indistinguishability under adaptive chosen ciphertext attack (IND-CCA2), which means that shared secret values should be indistinguishable from random strings even given the ability to have other arbitrary ciphertexts decapsulated.
 IND-CCA2 corresponds to security against an active attacker, and the public key / secret key pair can be treated as a long-term key or reused.
 A common design pattern for obtaining security under key reuse is to apply the Fujisaki-Okamoto (FO) transform {{FO}} or a variant thereof {{HHK}}.

 Key exchange in TLS 1.3 is phrased in terms of Diffie-Hellman key exchange in a group.
 DH key exchange can be modeled as a KEM, with `KeyGen` corresponding to selecting an exponent `x` as the secret key and computing the public key `g^x`; encapsulation corresponding to selecting an exponent `y`, computing the ciphertext `g^y` and the shared secret `g^(xy)`, and decapsulation as computing the shared secret `g^(xy)`.
 See {{HPKE}} for more details of such Diffie-Hellman-based key encapsulation mechanisms.
 Diffie-Hellman key exchange, when viewed as a KEM, does not formally satisfy IND-CCA2 security, but is still safe to use for ephemeral key exchange in TLS 1.3, see e.g. {{DOWLING}}.

 TLS 1.3 does not require that ephemeral public keys be used only in a single key exchange session; some implementations may reuse them, at the cost of limited forward secrecy.
 As a result, any KEM used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is reused.
 Finite-field and elliptic-curve Diffie-Hellman key exchange methods used in TLS 1.3 satisfy this criteria.
-For generic KEMs, this means satisfying IND-CCA2 security or having a transform like the Fujisaki-Okamoto transform
-{{FO}} {{HHK}} applied.
+For generic KEMs, this means satisfying IND-CCA2 security or having a transform like the Fujisaki-Okamoto transform {{FO}} {{HHK}} applied.
 While it is recommended that implementations avoid reuse of KEM public keys, implementations that do reuse KEM public keys MUST ensure that the number of reuses of a KEM public key abides by any bounds in the specification of the KEM or subsequent security analyses.
 Implementations MUST NOT reuse randomness in the generation of KEM ciphertexts.

-**Binding properties** TLS 1.3's key schedule commits to the the KEM encapsulation key and the encapsulated shared secret ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs used for key agreement.
+**Binding properties** TLS 1.3's key schedule commits to the the ML-KEM encapsulation key and the encapsulated shared secret ciphertext as the `key_exchange` field as part of the `key_share` extension are populated with those values are included as part of the handshake messages, providing resilience against re-encapsulation attacks against KEMs used for key agreement.

-Because of the inclusion of the KEM ciphertext in the TLS 1.3 key schedule, there is no concern of malicious tampering (MAL) adversaries, nor of just honestly-generated but leaked key pairs (LEAK adversaries).
-The same is true of KEMs with weaker binding properties, even if they were to have more constraints for secure use in contexts outside of TLS 1.3 handshake key agreement.These computational binding properties for KEMs were formalized in {{CDM23}}.
+Because of the inclusion of the ML-KEM ciphertext in the TLS 1.3 key schedule, there is no concern of malicious tampering (MAL) adversaries, nor of just honestly-generated but leaked key pairs (LEAK adversaries).
+The same is true of KEMs with weaker binding properties, even if they were to have more constraints for secure use in contexts outside of TLS 1.3 handshake key agreement.These computational binding properties for KEMs were formalized in
+{{CDM23}}.

 [TODO: extrapolate on Kemmy Schmidt implications; in the mlkem document, strongly encourage implementers to use the seed variant of FIPS 203 to